RachWalm/VolunteerVillage/TESTING.md

 #### Superuser/admin activities

-Most activities can be performed by the users in one role or another.
+Most activities can be performed by the users in one role or another, with the exception of various searches and filters which are on the specific pages.

-Added and updated a list of activities through the skill choices model in the admin area as a super user.
+- Added, deleted and updated the list of activities through the skill choices model in the admin area as a super user.

 Database updates/creations/deletions can also be performed in the admin section of the site.